IT Project Outsourcing: Product Development Approach

 Step #1: Define Your Affordable Price Range

-3 major factors define the software development hourly rates – location, experience, and length of the project.
+3 major factors define the outsourcing software development hourly rates – location, years of experience, and length of the project.
 Since it’s quite difficult to consider all companies from the perspective of the second and third factors, we prepared the chart with overall prices for all types of experts in various geographical regions:

 Step #2: Choose the Country